-Management is a degree program that leads to career opportunities in many industries.
-As a Management major, you’ll get the opportunity to explore and enhance your leadership, quantitative analysis, oral and written communication skills while developing a solid business background in accounting, economics, finance and marketing.
+Values-Based Management is a degree program that leads to career opportunities in many industries.
+With this major, you’ll get the opportunity to explore and enhance your leadership, quantitative analysis, oral and written communication skills while developing a solid business background in accounting, economics, finance and marketing.
 You’ll also apply theory to real world cases.

 Developing exceptional communication and public speaking skills are important to achieving success in this field.
 You’ll also be encouraged to develop and utilize a personal network of contacts.
 Confidence, knowledge, and strong connections will help you learn to design operational systems that give companies a competitive advantage in the marketplace.